VGE - Vertical Grading Editor

 This is an interactive and interconnected vertical grading (profile) and cross section design environment with the following features and benefits:

-- A full set of vertical design tools to graphically and/or numerically create/edit PI's (PVI's) and vertical (parabolic) curves
+- A full set of vertical design tools to graphically and/or numerically create/edit PVI's (PVI's) and vertical (parabolic) curves

-- A range of tools to automatically create PI's and vertical curves based on existing or other design data.
+- A range of tools to automatically create PVI's and vertical curves based on existing or other design data.

-- Total earthworks volume information is provided upon left clicking on an PI (PVI) in the graphics area
+- Total earthworks volume information is provided upon left clicking on an PVI (PVI) in the graphics area

 - The ability to open multiple Cross Section Windows from the vertical grading editor display, in order to review and edit cross section geometry